nephriteagain/convex-damath/README.md

 pnpm dev
 ```

-NOTE: if you are running this use 2 different browser to play
+NOTE: if you are running this use 2 different browser to play.
 .env.local

 CONVEX_DEPLOYMENT